Direct search for stochastic optimization in random subspaces with zeroth-, first-, and second-order convergence and expected complexity: Zeroth-order convergence

 \end{itemize} \end{assumption}

 Here,~{\it (i)} assumes that the function estimates are increasingly better as the stepsize gets smaller, with some sufficiently large, but fixed, probability.
 This means that they might be overall biased and arbitrarily inaccurate with small probability, thus allowing for outliers when estimating unknown~$f$ function values.
 On the other hand, the variance of these estimates is adaptively controlled through~{\it (ii)} and decreases~$\Dk$.
-In particular, the almost sure convergence of~$\accoladekinN{\Dk}$ to zero drives the variance to zero.
-Details on how random estimates satisfying Assumption~\ref{efkfAssump} can be made available are provided in~\cite[Section~2.2]{dzahini2020expected} and~\cite[Section~2.3]{audet2019stomads}.
+In particular, the almost sure convergence of~$\accoladekinN{\Dk}$ to zero drives the variance to zero. {\bl Details on how random estimates satisfying Assumption~\ref{efkfAssump} can be made available using, e.g., the standard Chebyshev inequality, are provided in~\cite[Section~5]{chen2018stochastic}, \cite[Section~2.3]{paquette2018stochastic}, \cite[Section~3.5]{blanchet2016convergence}, \cite[Section~5.1]{dzahini2020constrained}, ~\cite[Section~2.2]{dzahini2020expected} and~\cite[Section~2.3]{audet2019stomads}.
+We note that in particular, the sample size (i.e., the number of noisy function values averaged to compute the estimates) is $\mathcal{O}\left( \Dk^{-4}\right)$.}

 The following result from~\cite{dzahini2020expected} is inspired by~\cite[Lemma~2.5]{paquette2018stochastic} and shows the relationship between the above variance assumption and the probability of obtaining bad estimates.
 It is crucial for the proof of Theorem~\ref{zerothOrdTheor}.